webix-hub/docs/data/desktop/maps.md

 To make online maps interactive you should refer to the API reference each of the services provides.

-For instance, the [GoogleMap API](https://developers.google.com/maps/documentation/javascript/) for javascript-based applications offers a rich colection of map options, controls, overlays, services, layers, etc. that you can use while working with a **google-map** intergrated into our library.
+For instance, the [GoogleMap API](https://developers.google.com/maps/documentation/javascript/) for javascript-based applications offers a rich collection of map options, controls, overlays, services, layers, etc. that you can use while working with a **google-map** integrated into our library.

 For instance, to show the necessary map piece on request, you can use the following function with the desired **lat**, **lng** and **zoom**: